Steamgjk/Nezha/README.md

 - ```max-owd```  is used in the clamping function to estimate one-way delay, more details are described in Sec 4 [Adpative latency bound] of the paper.

 ## Performance Benchmark
 Refer to [our paper](https://arxiv.org/pdf/2206.03285.pdf) for the relevant performance stats.
 Compared with the experimental version, we have refactored the codebase with some higher-performance libraries (e.g. libev instead of libevent) and data structures (e.g., ConcurrentMap and ConcurrentQueue).
-The performance will be slightly better than the original version.
+Besides, we have also conducted further optimization with the pipeline.
+The performance will be somewhat better than the original version used in the paper.
 New benchmark data will be updated soon.

 ## Authors and Acknowledgment